TL;DR—IoT Monetization Strategy at a Glance

 Pros

-The approach allows to calculate future profits easily since the prices are not flexible.
+The approach allows calculating future profits easily since the prices are not flexible.

 Cons